 The summer is here, and one of the things I love about summer is the abundance of juicy fresh fruit.

 Local fruit growers sell their surplus fruit at the side of the road.
 Shops and vegetable stalls are selling peaches, nectarines, cherries, apricots, plums, water melons, yellow melons and various types of grapes from seedless black to strawberry grapes to seedless green – so the pips can no longer be used as an excuse not to eat grapes!
 Soon fresh figs will be in season and there is nothing nicer than a fresh, nicely ripe purple fig, it’s juicy center is natures jam!

 After yet another chat about why eating fruit is important.
 I came up with a cunning plan!….
 Fruit boxes!…So I started to prepare my children fruit boxes.

 Having my children eat relatively healthily is important to me and I know that as teenagers, my children may have lost a bit of the sense they were born with, but I also

 know hope that one day they will get it back….When the hormones have stopped clouding their judgement!

-I have long stopped making their sandwiches for school, that was a task I really didn’t like, so as soon as they were old enough they started making their own sandwiches for school.
-So for me to start making them a daily fruit box each, shows to them just how important it is for them to eat fruit.
+I have long stopped making their sandwiches for school, that was a task I really didn’t like.
+As soon as they were old enough, they started to make their own sandwiches for school.
+And I started preparing a daily fruit box for them.